BOXING WEEK SALE Starts Now!

 Final Ring

-Now we have put in the first ring this illustration shows us very clearly that one more will complete this job!
+With the first ring in place, you can clearly see that one more ring will complete this repair.

 Step 6: Good as New